Training LLMs over Neurally Compressed Text: Methods

 \textbf{Static Logits Arithmetic Coding}: One potential difficulty of learning over compressed text is that the ``modeling'' component of the compression algorithm is hard to learn---that is, the second language model (M2) has trouble learning to simulate the probabilities the compressor model (M1) assigns to bytes.

-To weaken the compressor model, we replace the context-sensitive LM model with a static byte unigram model---that is, the model's distribution is the same for all byte tokens in the input, i.e., $\hat{p}(x_i | x_0, \dots, x_{i-1}) = \hat{p}(x_i)$.
+To weaken the compressor model, we replace the context-sensitive LM model with a static byte unigram model---that is, the model's distribution over bytes is the same for each token in the input, i.e., $\hat{p}(x_i | x_0, \dots, x_{i-1}) = \hat{p}(x_i)$.
 This distribution is estimated using the byte unigram statistics from the C4 training data.

 \textbf{Equal Information Windows}: The difficulty in modeling compressed text could also be because the ``coding'' component of the compression algorithm is hard to learn.
 That is, the language model is not able to track the state variables used in Arithmetic Coding.